Alan-Murphy91/visual-business-pro/README.md

 # References/Credit

 I based the auth code and stripe card jquery off material from the course, I believe this is Aaron Sinnot or Alisa Kennedys code.
-There wasn't any point in reinventing the wheel here so just used what worked in the course.
 The custom scrollbar is by Milahu http://manos.malihu.gr/jquery-custom-content-scroller/